diegopastor/MRBS3/README.md

 5. **People**: Contains strings classified as historical figures, occupations and things considered "people".
 (Identified with the `per` table id)
 6. **Adjectives**: Contains strings classified as adjectives.
 (Identified with the `ad` table id)

-And the tag's point to a "tag" property in each of the SQL tables schemas.
+And the tags point to a "tag" property in each of the SQL tables schemas.
 Each tag is meant to be a string that represents a collection of similar things.
 Be it, similar objects, similar verbs, similar adjectives, etc.

 So, returning to the previously mentioned keywords: